O'so Brewing Company and Artist & Fare ▪ Sunday, April 2,2023 ▪ 10am-4pm

 Security: Items left in the booth Saturday night are at the artist’s own risk.
 Artists must have their own insurance against damage and loss.
 Artist bears all risk and responsibility for any loss, theft, or damage to their work or other personal property despite cause.

-Booth Fee: $130 The FoA charges a booth fee of $130 that must be paid in full by TBD by credit card or PayPal through ZAPP.
-No booth refunds will be given after TBD.
-Cancellation prior to TBD will be refunded their booth fee minus a $25 processing fee.
+Booth Fee: $130 The FoA charges a booth fee of $130 that must be paid in full by Wednesday, March 1 by credit card or PayPal through ZAPP.
+No booth refunds will be given after Thursday, March 2, 2023.
+Cancellation priorarch 1, 2023 to M be refunded their booth fee minus a $25 processing fee.

-Booth Size: All booths are 10'x10' Additional Booth Fees: Upgrades must be requested on your contract and paid by TBD.
-There are only a limited number of corner and double booth spaces available and they are assigned by the FoA Council.
+Booth Size: All booths are 10'x10' Additional Booth Fees: Upgrades for electricity must be requested on your contract and paid by March 1.
+There are only a limited number of spaces in the Atruim and they are assigned by the FoA Council.
 Award winners get priority.
-Remaining requests are first come first serve.

-Floor Protection: All artists using a heavy display system or loading system must take proper precaution to protect the floors at SentryWorld.
+Floor Protection: All artists using a heavy display system or loading system must take proper precaution to protect the floors Artist & Fare..

 Tidy Booth: We ask that artists keep all packaging materially neatly stowed away in their booth.
-There will be an artist storage area located in the fieldhouse to keep additional packaging, extra bins, and backup work.
+There will be an artist storage area located in the Artist & Fare and O'so Brewery to keep additional packaging, extra bins, and backup work.

 How images are viewed by jurors: